 While the MX Master 3S is a fantastic tool, it’s not without its flaws:

-• Bulky for Travel: This mouse isn’t exactly pocket-friendly.
+- Bulky for Travel: This mouse isn’t exactly pocket-friendly.
 It’s a bit on the large side, making it awkward to toss in a bag for work at a client’s place or a coffee shop.
-You’ll definitely need a case to protect it if you plan on taking it with you.
+You’ll definitely need a case to protect it (like this cheap one from Hermitshell) if you plan on taking it with you.

 Mac or PC?
 No Problem!